The Turn to Corporate Criminal Liability for International Crimes: Transcending the Alien Tort Statute

-In this paper, I argue that scholars and human rights advocates should direct more of their energies towards this earlier precedent, especially its potential coupling with international crimes in national systems as in this new Swiss case.
-This approach promises to move this field beyond polarized debates about the scope of complicity within ATS litigation, which did not fully capture the nuanced meaning of accomplice liability in the criminal law.
-In addition, framing these cases in corporate criminal liability bypasses the cumbersome debate about corporate responsibility for international crimes as a matter of international law, which would not arise in criminal trials.
-Likewise, while trading the private right to sue under the ATS for prosecutorial discretion in a criminal context is certainly a loss, prosecutorial discretion also has its upsides, which we should explore with greater zeal.
-Finally, reframing ATS cases as corporate responsibility for international crimes provides a missing rationale for the type of corporate accountability that motivates human rights advocates, namely, retribution.
-As things turn out, corporate criminal liability for international crimes always had certain competitive advantages over the ATS, which we should hold up to the light alongside civil remedies if we are to call guilty corporations to account.
+In this paper, I argue that coupling corporate criminal liability with international crimes in national systems, as in this new Swiss case, is the next obvious “discovery” in corporate responsibility.
+Moreover, this move promises to transcend several of the doctrinal and conceptual problems that plagued the ATS.
+First, this reframing will move this field beyond polarized debates about the scope of complicity within ATS litigation, which did not fully capture the nuanced meaning of accomplice liability in the criminal law.
+Second, it will bypass the cumbersome debate about corporate responsibility for international crimes as a matter of international law, which would not arise in criminal trials.
+Third, while trading the private right to sue under the ATS for prosecutorial discretion in a criminal context is certainly a massive loss, prosecutorial discretion also has its upsides, which we should now explore in greater depth.
+Finally, reframing ATS cases in international criminal law (enforced in national courts) offers corporate guilt and retribution as a justification for accountability, thereby answering many of criticisms scholars leveled against the ATS process.

 © 2014 Social Science Electronic Publishing, Inc. All Rights Reserved.